Grand Junction at St Mary Magdalene's, Paddington

 The church was built in 1865 and designed by George Edmund Street.
 The building is typical of the Tractarian movement churches, often built as missionary churches in deprived areas, with a strongly austere exterior and highly decorated interior.
 Within the austere undercroft sits the highly decorated Chapel of St Sepulchre by Ninian Comper.

 The redevelopment of the undercroft and the new building for community use are being led by the church and school with the Paddington Development Trust, in order to bring new vitality to the building which though architecturally significant is under-used.
-The project is currently on site.
+The project is nearing completion.

 Max Fordham & Partners